Check out all the wonderful things to do in San Juan Capistrano, Orange County’s historical masterpiece!

 A visit to San Juan Capistrano makes a perfect day trip or weekend getaway from Los Angeles, Orange County, or San Diego.
 And, in case you cannot overcome the addiction, the beach is located a few miles away.

 Without further ado, here are the best things to do in San Juan Capistrano.
+By the way, some locals call the city San Juan Capo.

 Must Visit: San Juan Capistrano Mission